socalledsound/nu-scripts/week1/02-functional foundations/w1-v-03-functional-foundations.md

 So, in this first series of videos, we're going to make sure that you have a solid foundation in functional javascript, so that you'll be prepared to write React code, and really understand what you're writing.

-And we'll lay the groundwork for those videos here in this video, by reviewing functions in javascript.

-Functions are the absolute bread and butter of a javascript developer's life.
-Javascript is among the handful of programming languages in which functions are first class citizens, meaning, they can be assigned to variables, and they can be both passed into and returned from other functions.

-So, when we talk about reviewing functions, trust me, I have a lot to say.
+And that solid foundation starts here in this video, where we will make sure you know the things that you absolutely positively need to know about the weird and wonderful javascript function.

 But, before we get started, I want you to download the code for this first section of the course from the link down below on this exercise page that says 'functional foundations'.

-#

-After you download it, go ahead and open up that functional foundations folder in vs code.
-Then, in the file browser, navigate to the folder labeled '01-functions'.
-Click on the file titled question.js.
+After you download and unzip that file, open up that folder in vs code.

+You can see that there are several folders, one for each of the code exercises that we'll do in this first section of the course.

+Click folder labeled '01-functions', then select the file named question.js.
 And try not to peek at the one titled answer.js!

-In this file you see a little code, just a few functions.
+In the question.js file you see a little code, a message variable and then a few functions.

-Now, if there's anything in here that's unfamiliar, don't fret.
+Now, I want to start by saying -- if there's anything in here that's unfamiliar, don't fret.
 In this video, we're going to review functions, and I'll explain all of the syntax here along the way.

-But I want to start this course with a little challenge for you.

-You can see that there's a message variable at the top, which contains a fact -- your phone number is contained somewhere in the digits of pi.

-And then there's two functions, each of which logs a different reaction emoji to the console.

-Then, there's a function called saySomethingAndReact that's just a little more complex.

-Your challenge is to use this function to log first the message and then a reaction to the console.
-And I'll give you a pretty big clue.
-You can see right here that there's a place to pass in a reaction, and then that reaction is invoked in the next line.
+Functions are the absolute bread and butter of a javascript developer's life.
+Javascript is among the handful of programming languages in which functions are first class citizens, meaning, they can be assigned to variables, and they can be both passed into and returned from other functions.

+Which is what's happening here, in that third function -- a function is being returned from another function.

+Now here's my challenge for you.
+Invoke the third function here, saySomethingAndReact in such a way that it logs first the message that you can see at the top of this page, and then a reaction, which you can generate by invoking one of the two reaction functions.
+And you can decide whether you want to react with a surprised face or with sunglasses.

 Now, depending on your familiarity with javascript functions, this might be a bit of puzzle for you.
 And, I hope you like puzzles!
-Getting comfortable with that mental struggle, that process where you wade through immaterial frustrations is a huge part of learning to code!
+Getting comfortable with that mental struggle, that process where you calmly wade through completely immaterial frustrations is a huge part of learning to code!

-With coding, there will never be a point where you know everything -- I've been coding in half a dozen languages for nearly thirty years and I still regularly come across things that confuse me.
+Learning to code is a lifelong process and there will never be a point where you know everything -- I've been coding in half a dozen languages for nearly thirty years and I still regularly come across things that I struggle to understand.

 And when I do, I actually get pretty excited!
-Because confusion is nearly always an opportunity to learn.
+Because things that I don't understand are opportunities to learn.

-So if and when you come across things you don't understand -- which may happen a lot in this course! -- my recommendation to you is to breathe deeply...and give yourself the space to get comfortable with these new ideas, without judging yourself and without feeling anxiety about whether you're good at this, or not.
-If you give yourself the space to learn and you work diligently at your goals, you will get to where you want to go.
+So if and when you come across things you don't understand, or things that you just can't figure out,  my recommendation to you is to breathe deeply...and give yourself the space to get comfortable with these new ideas, without judging yourself and without feeling anxiety about whether you're good at this, or not.
+These things take time and effort but if you give yourself the space to learn and you work diligently at your goals, you will get to where you want to go.
 And all of us here at nucamp will help you get there.

 All right so, with that dharma talk complete, let's get to work.

-If you want to try solving this puzzle, you can run this code using the node interpreter.
+If you want to try solving this puzzle, you can run this code using the node interpreter, which you should have already installed.

 To do that, first open up the terminal, and then you can check to see if you've got the node interpreter installed with node -v.
 Hit enter and it should show you the version.
 If it doesn't show you a version for node, go back to the installing node exercise that preceded this and install node.